How to a take a screenshot on a PC with Windows 7, 8, or 10

 In Windows 10, you can open the Start menu, go to All Apps, and scroll through the alphabetical list until you find Paint.

-All three versions also include Windows Search, which can be used to find Paint by searching for — you guessed it — Paint!
+All three iterations of Windows also include Windows Search, which can be used to find Paint by searching for — you guessed it — “Paint.”

 Step 3: Paste the screenshot — Once open, click the Paste button in the upper-left corner of the program, choose Edit then Paste, or press Ctrl + V on the keyboard to paste your screenshot.
 Again, the exact navigation and wordage will vary slightly from OS to OS, but the keyboard shortcut will remain the same.

-Step 4: Save the screenshot — Perform any edits you want, such as cropping the image to a specified area, and click the main File option in the top-left corner.
+Step 4: Save the screenshot — Perform any edits you want, such as cropping the image to a specified area, and click the main File option in the upper-left corner.
 Afterward, select Save as, title the new file, choose a save location, and select your desired file format from the drop-down menu.
 For most purposes, JPG will do fine, but a variety of other formats are available to choose from such as PNG, BMP, GIF, and others.
-Click the gray Save button in the bottom right-hand corner when finished.
+Click the gray Save button in the bottom-right corner when finished.